evert823/pythonsqlparsing/README.md

 # pythonsqlparsing
-In this code, first the incoming SQL is decomposed into elements such as comments, string literals, variables etc, --> which is stored into a list of class SQLToken.
+In this code, first the incoming SQL is decomposed into elements such as comments, string literals, identifier etc, --> which is stored into a list of class SQLToken.

 Then having this list in place it becomes more easy to scan SQL for patterns, and to make changes in the target SQL